MomoDeve/MomoLib/README.md

 **This library is still in progress.
 There CAN be bugs in the code.
 If you find one - create issue/pull request, I  will fix them as soon as possible.**

-*note:* MXengineLib folder contains up-to-date utility classes from [MxEngine](https://github.com/MomoDeve/MxEngine) library, which is distributes under BSD-3 license.
+*note:* MXengineLib folder contains up-to-date utility classes from [MxEngine](https://github.com/MomoDeve/MxEngine) library, which is distributed under BSD-3 license.

 for now there is implementation of:
 - matrices in C++: matrix.h